Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: Introduction

-The application of this paper's previous findings to studying the orbital dynamics of a two-body system is pivotal for testing $f(R)$ gravity.
+\textbf{Two-Body Systems and Effective-One-Body Reduction\ ---} The application of this paper's previous findings to studying the orbital dynamics of a two-body system is pivotal for testing $f(R)$ gravity.
 Just as in celestial mechanics, the orbital dynamics of a two-body system are often explored using the effective one-body approach.
 To facilitate future applications, in this paper, we derive the effective one-body equation governing the relative motion between the two bodies and the expression for their total energy.
 With these results, the unperturbed orbits of a two-body system consisting of two ideal spheres or point sources can be directly analyzed within the framework of Newtonian $f(R)$ gravity, and they are generalizations of their counterparts (viz. conic sections) in Newtonian gravity.
-In addition, these results can also be effectively utilized in cases where the higher-order multipole moments of a body are negligible, and such a typical example is a planet orbiting the Sun.
+In addition, these results can also be effectively utilized in cases where the higher-order multipole moments of a body are negligible such as a planet orbiting the Sun.
 Under this circumstance, one can quantitatively analyze how the Sun's oblateness influences the planet's orbit.
 In light of these discussions, it can be concluded that these results constitute the foundation for studying numerous important phenomena in the Solar system within $f(R)$ gravity.
-Besides, as implied in ref.~\cite{Eric2014}, while the above discussions assume the bodies composed of a perfect fluid, the obtained results in this paper also apply to solid bodies such as Earth-like planets.
+Besides, as discussed before, while the derivation assumes the bodies are composed of a perfect fluid, the obtained results in this paper also apply to solid bodies such as Earth-like planets.
 Thus, by applying these results, one can further explore the effects of the Solar multipole moments on Mercury's orbit and the precession of the planes of Earth-orbiting satellites in $f(R)$ gravity models.